Vision and Goals

 Progress Towards Achieving the Mid-Term

-The Plan includes 24 activities to be completed in the mid-term (years 4 to 6) of the plan.
-2017 marked the first year of this mid-term work.
+The Plan includes 24 activities to be completed in the mid term (years 4 to 6) of the plan.
+2018 marked the second year of this mid-term work.

 By December 2018, 20 of the mid-term activities had been completed and 4 were underway.